 From the moment I saw this picture on the Twitter account of HH Dalai Lama, I am lost in the world of unlimited joy.
 This is a classic frame—both masters in one.
-HH Dalai Lama is a reservoir of compassion, peace, and unlimited happiness, while Sachin Tendulkar brings a smile, joy, and sense of pride … Continue reading Union Of The Masters
+HH is a reservoir of compassion, peace, and unlimited happiness, while Sachin Tendulkar brings a smile, joy, and a sense of pride in … Continue reading Union Of The Masters

 I had an interesting conversation with a man who was helping me to find an address.
 He was keen to find out my caste. कहाँ के रहने वाले हो ? भारत । भारत के तो नहीं लगते। ये तेज, ये स्टाइल तो भारत का नहीं लगता । ना जी । यही का हूँ—मुंबई का । … Continue reading जाति कौनसी है ?